nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    If there are no buy transactions, the transaction list panel will be empty.
    2. Test case: `filter sold`<br/>Expected: No transaction is filtered.
 Error details shown in the `Application's Reply` panel.
    3. Other incorrect filter commands to try: `filter`, `filter all`, `filter 1`<br/>Expected: Similar to previous.

-### Saving data

-1. Dealing with missing/corrupted data file

-   1. Delete the `jeeqtracker.json` file to simulate missing data file.
-Launch the application<br/>Expected: A new `jeeqtracker.json` file is created with sample some sample data.

-2. Dealing with invalid data in data file

-    1. Open the `jeeqtracker.json` file.
-Change one field to an invalid data, e.g. change the `price` field to contain value `123abc`.
-Launch the application<br/>Expected: Application starts up with no data.

 ### Editing a client

 1. Editing a client in the client list.

     1. Test case: `edit 1 m/client n/JohnDoe`<br/>Expected: First client's name is changed to JohnDoe.
 Details of the edited client shown in the `Application's Reply` panel.
     2. Test case: `edit 0 m/client`<br/>Expected: No client is edited.
 Error details shown in the `Application's Reply` panel.
     3. Other incorrect edit client commands to try: `edit`, `edit x m/client` (where x is larger than the transaction list size), `edit 1 m/client n/`, `delete 1`<br/>Expected: Similar to previous.

 ### Editing a transaction